dragon-rakich/best-shop-html-sass-responsive/README.md

 # best-shop-html-sass-responsive
-Responsive welcome page built with HTML, Sass, and Parcel.
+Responsive(mobile-first) welcome page built with HTML, Sass, and Parcel.
 Uses Flexbox and CSS Grid for layout.